cs-ed/edtech-plan-afrewin/README.md

 * Students practice their writing skills while answering a variety of prompts, both reflective and expository.

 **Coding Exercises**
-* Students can plan pseudocode for a program to meet a specific goal.
-They can then use their code during class time to write the program.
-Alternately, students can analyze given coding language to determine the output or to look for errors in the code.
+* Students can plan pseudocode for a program to meet a specific goal, which they can use to guide their coding during class time.
+* Alternately, students can analyze given coding language to determine the output or to look for errors in the code.
+These analysis exercises can be incorporated into the daily warm-ups to ensure that students will have an opportunity to solidfy their reasoning.

 #### In-Class Activities